-After the rail merger in 2007, the commercial risks faced by the Corporation in railway operation have significantly reduced with its business focuses on investment and asset holding.
-The Corporation enjoyed a relatively steady income stream under the Service Concession Agreement in the past ten years with a continued increase in service concession payments as the railway network expands and the local economy improves.
+With its business focus on investment and asset management after the Rail Merger, the commercial risks faced by the Corporation in railway operation have significantly reduced, making the Corporation's business prospects ever more promising.
 Although not being publicly listed, the Corporation, for good corporate governance, complies with the requirements for listed companies of the Stock Exchange of Hong Kong Limited as far as practicable and has been preparing its annual accounts following the commercial accounting standards as required under the Kowloon-Canton Railway Corporation Ordinance (Cap.
 372) (the KCRC Ordinance).
-The Corporation also continued to fully comply with all relevant laws and regulations in 2017.
+In 2018, the Corporation continued to fully comply with all relevant laws and regulations.